zeligism/zeligism.github.io/_posts/2026-06-03-CultureModel.md

 A fundamental aspect of human civilizations is culture, which I would describe as the preservation of complex thoughts and societal behavior in abstract or physical artifacts that can be passed on to future civilizations, e.g., literature, pottery, and music.

-To understand the creation of culture, we could try to understand the very thing that generates it: the human brain.
+To understand the creation of culture, we could try to understand the very thing that generates it—the human brain.
 But the brain is so complex that "understanding" it is ill-posed.
 In fact, we have already created something that can speak and be understood like a human being, namely a large language model (LLM), and, yes, we don't fully understand how it works.
 Some people are even dramatically questioning whether these models are sentient.
 Perhaps understanding sentience is as ill-posed as understanding the brain.